This site is dedicated to the game of Minecraft. It was started in early 2016 and is growing.

 Accolades and future prospects:

 Minecraft received five awards at the Game Developers Conference in 2011.
 Mojang launched the game on Xbox in 2012, and on Playstation 3 and 4 in 2013 and 2014 respectively.
 December 2015 saw the release of Minecraft on the Wii U. As of June 2015, over 70 million copies of the game had been sold, making Minecraft the best-selling PC game to date and third best-selling video game of all time.
 Along with many other accolades, Minecraft also won the Golden Joystick award in 2012.

 In January 2016 Microsoft has announced that it will launch a new Minecraft educational tool called Minecraft: Education Edition (or MinecraftEDU) for classroom use.
-Thus apart from gaming Minecraft is also finding a place as an educational tool.
+Thus, along with gaming, Minecraft is also finding a place in the education sector.